smugmug/godynamo/README.md

                     "access_key_id":"xxx",
                     "secret_access_key":"xxx",
                     // If you use syslogd (a linux or *bsd system), you may set this to "true".
+                    // (currently unused)
                     "use_sys_log":true
                 }
             },
             "dynamo_db": {
                 "host":"dynamodb.us-east-1.amazonaws.com",
                 "zone":"us-east-1",
+                // You can alternately set the scheme/port to be https/443.
+                "scheme":"http",
+                "port":80,
+                // If set to true, programs that are written with godynamo may
+                // opt to launch the keepalive goroutine to keep conns open.
+                "keepalive":true,
                 "iam": {
                     // If you do not want to use IAM (i.e. just use access_key/secret),
                     // set this to false and use the settings above.